 The Digital Age is upon us.
-Here are five reasons why it is so important for today’s businesses to go digital, and how doing so can and will make your business thrive.
+Here are five reasons why it is so important for today’s businesses to go digital.
+How doing so can and will make your business thrive.

-– Going digital makes it so much easier to interact and communicate with new and existing customers.
-Using social media sites such as Facebook or Twitter allows customers to give their feedback on their experiences of your company and reassures them that their valued opinion is being heard and understood.
+Going digital makes it so much easier to interact and communicate with new and existing customers.
+Using social media sites such as Facebook or Twitter allows customers to give their feedback.
+This reassures them that their valued opinion is being heard and understood.
 Corinne Sklar, chief marketing officer at Bluewolf wrote in her Guardian article:

 If a customer is engaged with your company then they are more likely to return to your company again and again.
-As we all know, a happy customer is much more beneficial to a company than an unhappy one, and having an increased level of interaction with your customers through social media channels will increase customer satisfaction and have a higher chance of increasing company revenue.
+As we all know, a happy customer is much more beneficial to a company than an unhappy one.
+The more you interact with your customer the more feedback you will get, which ultimately helps you make the product or service better.

 It is also interesting to note that while social media is instrumental in the spreading of positive news, customer’s negative experiences can spread across the internet at an incredible speed, so it is worth making sure that the member of staff that is interacting with customers over social media is trained in social media etiquette.

 4. The People Within Your Company Are More Approachable to Potential Customers/Employees

 Social media does not stop at just Facebook and Twitter.
 Creating a company profile on LinkedIn is a great way of introducing your business to a professional audience.
 This enables you to give a detailed description about your company type, industry and other useful information for potential customers to take into consideration.

 An interesting article written for Forbes by Kate Harrison states that businesses that use social media are ‘humanized’ and that social media strays away from the ‘corporate machine’ image that follows many modern companies.